iamxiwang/TypeScript_Practice/README.md

 If you want to keep your TypeScript code and Javascript code separate, put all your typescript files in the "src" folder and then configure tsConfig.json.

+"outDir" : "./build"  can be anyname such as dist /build/result "rootDir" :"./src"

+Compile all .ts file under src file to .js file command line: tsc Compile one .ts file to build directory to .js file command line: tsc filename.ts --outDir ./build

 When you complete all other practice problems, you can find further practice here: https://typescript-exercises.github.io/ Many of the exercises from this repository will require that you do further research